-The performance metric for fiscal 2021 was comprised solely of revenue goals.
-For fiscal 2021, we achieved the Company performance metric at 102% of target, which resulted in the bonus payments set forth in the Summary Compensation Table under the column entitled "Non-Equity Incentive Plan Compensation."
+The Company performance metric for fiscal year 2022 was comprised of a revenue goal, which was weighted at 75%, and a goal relating to the operational status of our new manufacturing facility, which was weighted at 25%.
+For fiscal year 2022, we achieved the manufacturing facility goal but did not achieve the revenue goal.
+As a result, the Company performance metric was deemed to be achieved at 25% of target, which resulted in the bonus payments set forth in the Summary Compensation Table under the column entitled "Non-Equity Incentive Plan Compensation."